darrylhein/proophessor/docs/tutorial/introduction.md

 ```
 The basic contract defines an immutable message with a unique identifier, a type, a created at timestamp,
 a message name (by extending the `HasMessageName` interface), payload and metadata.
-Payload should only contain scalar types and arrays (no objects) and metadata only scalars to be truly immutable.
+Payload should only contain scalar types and arrays (no objects) and metadata – only scalars are truly immutable.

 ## Command Query Responsibility Segregation